 For this reason, the exact definition of a thought process is simple:

 It is being engaged with the stuff of thought.

-The fact that many of your thoughts are outside of your awareness is cause for concern.
+That’s because the fact that so many of your thoughts are outside of your awareness means you don’t have free will quite the way you think you do.
 Although many positive types of thought process stimulate our creativity and problem-solving capacities, Daniel Kahneman’s work has shown us to be at the mercy of many cognitive biases.